There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Pro: The Adventure (+3pts)

 The adventure in this movie was nothing special, but it was enough to keep me watching.
-It never felt dull or incoherent.
 The adventure had a simple objective, clear stakes, and plenty of obstacles to throw at the protagonists.
-I thought some aspects could have been done better, but it kept the plot moving and took the audience to plenty of new places—all of which used the animal characters in unique ways that will keep kids entertained.
-Again, it could have been more interesting or more original, but the adventure definitely served its purpose.
+I thought some aspects could have been done better, but it kept the plot moving and it took the audience to plenty of new places—all of which used the animal characters in unique ways that will surely keep kids entertained.
+The adventure was not all that interesting or original, but it definitely served its purpose, which was to entertain younger viewers.

 Con: The Objective (-5pts)